 I moved to Dominical in 2010.
 Back then you told people you lived here and they’d squint, so you’d add “south of Manuel Antonio, on the coast,” and they’d nod like that helped.
 It didn’t, really.
 Dominical was, and mostly still is, the town people drive past on the way to somewhere more famous.

 I never left.
-More than fifteen years later I’m still surfing the same beach most mornings the tide allows, and I’ve watched a lot of guests arrive expecting a resort strip and find something else.
+More than fifteen years later I’m still surfing this coast most mornings the tide allows, and I’ve watched a lot of guests arrive expecting a resort strip and find something else.
 So this is the guide I wish someone had handed me: what it’s like to surf in Dominical, who it suits, and what’s worth doing when you’re not in the water.

 The wave at Playa Dominical

 Playa Dominical is a beach break, which is the first thing worth knowing.
 No reef to shred your feet, no rock point to navigate, just a long stretch of sand where the waves break in shifting peaks.
-When it’s small, it’s one of the friendliest places I know to learn.
-When a south swell fills in during the green season, the same beach throws up fast, hollow waves that keep the advanced surfers in our group perfectly happy.
+It has its mellow moments when it’s small, but when a south swell fills in during the green season, the same beach throws up fast, hollow waves that only experienced surfers should be chasing.
+It’s the wave that put Dominical on the map, and it’s earned its reputation.

 That range is the whole appeal.
 Most surf destinations are good for one kind of surfer.
-Dominical works for a nervous first-timer and their experienced partner on the same morning, at different peaks, a hundred meters apart.
-About 60% of the guests we coach have never surfed before, and Dominical is a big reason they’re standing up by day two.
+The Dominical area works for a nervous first-timer and their experienced partner on the same morning: the gentler beaches nearby for one, Playa Dominical’s punchier peaks for the other.
+About 60% of the guests we coach have never surfed before, and the beaches around Dominical that we use are a big reason they’re standing up by day two.

 Where Dominical actually is